ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 For more information please refer to [Slurm scancel documentation](https://slurm.schedmd.com/scancel.html "Slurm scancel doc").

 ### Optimizing Jobs
-After a job has been completed, you can use `seff` to check how many resources your job _actually_ consumed during it's run.
+After a job has been completed, you can use `seff ##` ("##" being your Slurm Job ID) to check how many resources your job _actually_ consumed during it's run. `seff` is only useful **after** a job has completed, and will not give useful information on currently-running jobs.

 For example:
 ```
 $ seff 123123